 Arts and Craft Instruments

-Instruments can be expensive, and believe it or not young children don’t seem to take into a count the hefty price tag when they’re wiping their sticky fingers on them and dragging them across the floor.
+Instruments can be expensive, and believe it or not young children don’t seem to take into account the hefty price tag when they’re wiping their sticky fingers on them and dragging them across the floor.
 These recycled and crafty creations are fun to make, re-usable and not expensive.

 The Great Escape

 Music can be relaxing, motivational and fun for kids to listen to or play.
 This outdoor play area is great for children to use during their break time or even as an outdoor lesson during summer.
 You can create this by using up-cycled materials and unwanted toys or tools.
 This can help children process sounds in a controlled manner, understanding what noises come from what part of the instrument.
 You can also develop this by questioning why your chosen objects make certain sounds and use different sizes and materials to create a wider variety.

 This outdoor music area is great for group music lessons or bringing students together during outdoor play time.
 As it also seconds as a ‘movement’ area, you can double it as a drama lesson and create backing music to go with it.

 A brilliant idea for the older students is to create a school radio station.
 You can assign students job roles (such as DJ, musician, presenter and newscaster) to help them learn professional life skills for future career paths such as punctuality, organisation, business methods and team work.
 This lesson is a great team building exercise and motivates children to help each other as a way of gaining group success.